Alpha Lipoic Acid

 Doses of ALA range from 200 to 800 mg per day.
 There is no evidence for a specific

-Women who are pregnant or breastfeeding should consult a healthcare provider before
+Women who are pregnant or breastfeeding should talk with a healthcare provider before

 taking any supplements.